 Obtain a Provincial Premise ID (PID).
 The Province of Alberta requires all owners of poultry (including small urban flocks) to register their flocks into the provincial database and obtain a PID.

-.
+Apply for your hen keeping licence.
 Applicants will be required to submit a site plan showing the actual dimensions of the rear yard of the property and the proposed location and dimensions of the chicken coop and run.

 After an applicant’s hen keeping application has been processed and is complete, their application will be sent to development review.
 They will be required to apply for an Urban Garden Permit and an Residential Electrical Permit if they plan on hardwiring electrical into their coop.